this

 is an object to which function is bound to in the run time.
 The run-time binding of a function can change depending on how we invoke it.
 If there is no binding is found, then it defaults to the global object in nonstrict mode and undefined in strict mode.

-Why This in JavaScript is so Confusing
+Why “this” in JavaScript is so Confusing

 In languages like c#, java, etc., this

 But there is one critical difference between functions in JavaScript and those in c# or Java.
 In JavaScript, functions are objects.
 They are not bound to anything.
-Hence you can assign them to another variable, pass them around, etc.
+So, you can assign them to another variable, pass them around, etc.

-Now take the following example.
+For example, look at the following example.

 The obj